-Junzi Kitchen is a counter-service spot with locations in Midtown, Morningside Heights, and Greenwich Village where you can customize your own rice bowl, noodle bowl, bing wrap, or salad.
+Junzi Kitchen is a counter-service spot with locations in Midtown, Morningside Heights, and Greenwich Village where you can customize your own rice bowl, noodle bowl, or salad.
 They also have family-sized meals and quarts of rice and noodles, in case you need to feed several roommates.

 Looking for Hunan food in Flushing?
 Get some braised pork and pumpkin cakes from Hunan Cafe.
 Call 718-353-1808 for pick-up, or order delivery online.

 Another counter-service spot, 3 Times has plenty of dim sum, fried rice, and noodles, as well as a bunch of frozen goods you can order.
 So if you’re trying to figure out how to stuff your freezer with wontons, dumplings, and scallion pancakes, this is the answer.
-Their Union Square location is open for all of their takeout, and the LES location is open for frozen goods.

-The original Nom Wah is closed, but their counter-service location in Nolita is open.
-So place an order for some dim sum and sloppy joe noodles, and add a 1.5-pound bag of frozen siu mai or dumplings to your order so you have more things to eat when you wake up at midnight (because you went to bed out of boredom at 7pm).
+Place an order for some dim sum and sloppy joe noodles, and add a 1.5-pound bag of frozen siu mai or dumplings to your order so you have more things to eat when you wake up at midnight (because you went to bed out of boredom at 7pm).
 Check out their menu and place your order here.